What is the Federal Perkins Loan?

 How is the Federal Perkins Loan awarded?

 The Federal Government has created this loan for higher need students; therefore, the Federal Perkins Loan is awarded based on the financial need of the family.
-An undergraduate student is required to fill out the FAFSA and the Wheaton College Financial Aid Application to determine if he is eligible for the loan while a graduate student is required to complete the FAFSA.
+An undergraduate student is required to fill out the FAFSA to determine if he is eligible for the loan.

-- When packaging aid, Wheaton College first awards $2,000 Perkins Loans to higher need first-year students (determined by subtracting the EFC from the cost-of-attendance.)
-Priority is given to students who submit a financial aid application by February 15.
+- When packaging aid, Wheaton College first awards $2,000 Perkins Loans to higher need first-year students (determined by subtracting the EFC from the cost-of-attendance).
+Priority is given to students who submit a FAFSA by February 15.

-- Next, Wheaton College awards $1,000 Perkins Loans to higher need second-year students (determined by subtracting the EFC from the cost-of-attendance.)
-Priority is given to students who submit a financial aid application by April 15.
+- Next, Wheaton College awards $1,000 Perkins Loans to higher need second-year students (determined by subtracting the EFC from the cost-of-attendance).
+Priority is given to students who submit a FAFSA by April 15.

 - Wheaton College also awards $2,000 Perkins Loans to juniors and seniors whose parent was denied a PLUS loan.

 How does a student apply for the Federal Perkins Loan?

 The student applies for financial aid by completing the application process.
 Federal Perkins loan eligibility is considered as part of the financial aid award process.
 If a Federal Perkins loan is awarded, the student can choose to accept or decline the loan, or accept a partial amount.